 Are there any major differences between Morning Star and the preceding novels?

-Unlike the transition from Red Rising to The Golden Son, there is not a drastic difference in the scenery of the story.
+Unlike the transition from Red Rising to The Golden Son, there is no drastic difference in the scenery of the story.
 Red Rising was largely based in the realm of the Institute, whereas The Golden Son expanded the story to the horizons of space.
 The overall feel of Morning Star resembles the sequel much more than the debut novel in terms of the interplanetary setting and presence of futuristic technologies.

 How is the world building element in Morning Star?

-As aforementioned, Morning Star builds off of the universe described in the sequel with a heavy emphasis on mammoth spaceships and vast futuristic cities.
+As aforementioned, Morning Star builds off the universe described in the sequel with a heavy emphasis on mammoth spaceships and vast futuristic cities.

-Since I had grown fully accustomed to the descriptive writing style of Pierce Brown by the time I picked up this book, I felt much more engrossed into the world of Morning Star relative to the preceding books.
+Since I had grown fully accustomed to the descriptive writing style of Pierce Brown by the time I picked up this book, I felt much more engrossed in the world of Morning Star relative to the preceding books.
 This is largely because I had already developed a picture in my head of what the spaceships and cities looked like.

 How is the characterization of Darrow in the Morning Star?

 The characterization in this novel is still one of the more captivating elements of this series.